-Compared to the other regions, in 2018 the growth rate of GDP per capita in Dobrich district remained extremely low.
-GDP per capita reached only 9,200 BGN, against the national average of 15,600 BGN.
-Salaries and incomes also rose at a much slower pace.
-The gross annual salary in the district reached 10,400 BGN, whereas the national average was 13,800 BGN.
-In 2019 the annual income per household member went up to 5,500 BGN, compared to 6,013 BGN as the country’s average.
+GDP per capita in Dobrich district has continued to grow but at a rate and with a volume lower than the respective national averages.
+In 2019 it reached 10,000 BGN.
+Salaries and incomes have registered growth.
+The gross annual salary in the district reached 11,400 BGN, whereas the national average was 15,200 BGN, and the annual income per household member was 5,500 BGN, compared to 6,000 BGN as the country’s average.
 Still, in spite of the lag in incomes and salaries, in 2019 poverty levels in Dobrich district were close to the national average.
 The proportion of people living in material deprivation was 19.5%, versus 19.9% on average nationwide, while the share of those living below the poverty line was 22.8%, compared to the national average of 22.6%.

 Unemployment rate of the population aged 15-64 (annual average) (2020)